tischsoic/alvis-web-editor/README.md

   We have small performance problem if during removing hierarchy we dont want to copy whole tree, but we dont need to copy whole tree actually; we only need to change records of agents from subpage, the rest sub-pages of sub-page (and deeper) stay unchanged and we don't need to modify them and Immutable should keep track of them - it won't duplicate them.
+- I should acquaint more carefully with Immutable.js to use its full potential
+- instead of making Electron app, for desktop, better solution might be PWA - Progressive Web App

   One more problem, which we have is providing undo-redo for single page - so that you can undo-redo withing single page, this can be solved by assuming that every change is happening within every page and by saving information about